Open Parking in Most Lots

 Parking and Traffic Rules

 Indiana state traffic laws are enforced by the Campus Police 24 hours a day, 7 days a week.
 In addition, parking rules are in effect from 7 a.m.
 Monday to 11 p.m.
 Friday and from 7 a.m. to 5 p.m. on Saturdays.
+Parking for “A” permits and for Reserved spots are enforced twenty-four hours a day, every day of the week.
 To avoid a ticket, remember to:

 - Obey all traffic laws on campus.